-As at January 31, 2024, the Company had current assets of \$635,240 and current liabilities of \$30,293, resulting in a working capital of \$604,947.
-Total shareholders' equity was \$1,392,039 as at January 31, 2024.
+As at July 31, 2024, the Company had current assets of \$337,090 and current liabilities of \$233,750, resulting in a working capital of \$103,340.
+Total shareholders' equity was \$231,383 as at July 31, 2024.

 As the Company will not generate funds from operations for the foreseeable future, the Company is primarily reliant upon the sale of equity securities in order to fund operations.
 Since inception, the Company has funded limited operations through the issuance of equity securities on a private placement basis.
-This has permitted the Company to carry out exploration on its Dixie Flats/North Star properties and to commission geological reports for both the Dixie Flats/North Star property and the Woodruff claims.
-The Company anticipates that its cash on hand of \$562,450 will be sufficient to cover initial expected expenditures associated with drilling on the Dixie Flats - North Star Gold Project, but the Company will acquire additional funds in order to complete the planned drill program and cover administrative expenses for the next twelve-month period.
+The Company anticipates that its cash on hand of \$337,090 will not be sufficient to cover expected administrative and exploration expenses for the next twelve-month period if the Company expands its operations and additional funding may be required.